-A student may seek extra help from his/her teachers when the student finds his/her assignments difficult or when the student has been absent from school.
-Teachers will schedule before or after school extra help sessions and will notify students of these times.
-Transportation to before or after school extra help is the responsibility of the parent/guardian.
+Students, teachers, and families may make arrangements prior to/after school hours so that a student may obtain extra help from his/her teachers when/if the student finds his/her assignments difficult or when the student has been absent from school.
+Transportation before or after school extra help is the responsibility of the parent/guardian.